AILAB-CEFET-RJ/atmoseer/src/surface_stations/README_preprocess.md

 - If you encounter `ModuleNotFoundError: No module named 'config'`, verify that `PYTHONPATH` includes `src` or call the Make target.
 - To disable a processing step (for example, wind features on gauge-only stations), set the corresponding flag to `false` in the system JSON.
 - After editing JSON files, keep them valid by running a quick lint (`python -m json.tool config/station_systems/<file>.json`).
+- Customise the generated report by editing `report.fields` (per-column metrics) and `report.summary` (dataset-level metrics) in each system JSON.